suprabhasupi/blog/contents/posts/77-getting-started-with-web3-for-frontend/77-getting-started-with-web3-for-frontend.md

 #### a.
 Web Payment

-Companies like Stripe and Paypal have created billions of dollars of value in enabling electronic payments.
+Companies like Stripe and Paypal have created billions of dollars of value by enabling electronic payments.

 #### b.
 Native Payment

-It has been built up on root level.
+It has been built upon the root level.
 Features:
 - Secure
 - Easy